thinkinglabs/thinkinglabs.github.io/_posts/2025-07-21-on-the-benefits-of-trunk-based-development.md

 With trunk-based development, we naturally commit (and push) more frequently to mainline.
 If we commit repeatedly to a remote mainline, we produce more frequent builds.
 If we produce more frequent builds, we uncover more problems sooner, allowing us to fix them when they are still small and easy to fix.
 This enables us to **Build Quality Into the product** instead of testing quality later, hence leading to better quality.

 As we are committing frequently, it encourages **working in small incremental steps**.
 We are never ripping apart the system.
-Every commit is valid and workable, keeping the system in an always working and releasable state.
+Every commit is valid and workable, keeping the system in an always-working and releasable state.
 As such, **enabling on-demand production releases at any time**.
-Thereby, shortening lead time and time to market, as well as reducing cost of delay.
+Thereby, shortening lead time and time to market, as well as reducing the cost of delay.

+Since we adopt incremental software engineering skills, it **motivates us to refactor often**.
+It naturally becomes part of the workflow because of the total absence of social costs.
+As opposed to, Pull Requests and branches, which discourage the adoption of refactoring.

 With that many commits to mainline, we **truly continuously integrate all code contributions**.
 Builds are continuously running against mainline.
 Compiling, executing unit tests, and running static code analysis.
 Versus Pull Requests and feature branches that only partially integrate by rebasing mainline on the branch.